zzGHzz/agents/README.md

 - `c-pro` - C programming and embedded systems
 - `cpp-pro` - Modern C++ with STL and templates
 - `php-pro` - Modern PHP with advanced features
+- `java-pro` - Modern Java with streams and concurrency
 - `ios-developer` - Native iOS development with Swift/SwiftUI
 - `frontend-developer` - React components and UI
 - `ui-ux-designer` - Interface design and wireframes